FI SV EN

 The Government’s fiscal policy aims to strengthen general government finances and reverse the trend of Finland’s indebtedness.
 The objective is for the budgetary position of general government finances to improve so that the general government deficit will be a maximum of -1% of GDP during the parliamentary term (by 2027).

-The Government will actively monitor the implementation of the set of measures within government budget and spending limits sessions and react with corrective measures should the set of measures threaten to fall short of the targeted level of EUR 6 billion.
+The Government will actively monitor the implementation of these two sets of measures in government budget and spending limits sessions and react with corrective measures should these sets of measures threaten to fall short of the targeted level of EUR 9 billion.

-The central government spending limits system is a key instrument of the Government’s fiscal policy steering and the foundation of a credible economic policy.
-The Government commits to the spending limits procedure for central government expenditure.
-The entries and other measures of the Government Programme will be implemented within the restrictions of the parliamentary term spending limits and the Government commits to prioritising the implementation of initiatives, if necessary.
+The central government spending limits system is a key instrument for steering Government fiscal policy and is the foundation of a credible economic policy.
+The Government is committed to the spending limits system concerning central government expenditure.
+The entries and other measures of the Government Programme will be implemented within the restrictions of the spending limits for the parliamentary term, and the Government is committed to prioritising the implementation of initiatives, if necessary.

 Over the course of the parliamentary term, the Government will implement a fixed-term investment programme of EUR 4 billion to create conditions for sustainable growth.
 The programme will consist of significant investments in transport infrastructure projects that are important for the mobility of labour and for export-driven industry and business life.
 Investments will also be made in reducing the repair backlog and in promoting rail projects throughout Finland.
-The programme will be financed through revenue generated by the sale of government assets, which means that the investment expenditure will not increase the central government borrowing requirement during the government term.
-The Government has outlined a separate spending limits provision of no more than EUR 4 billion for the investment programme.
+The programme will be financed with central government property income, by liquidating overcapitalisation of unlisted state-owned companies and by making revenue recognitions from the National Housing Fund without jeopardising the Fund’s current level of activity.
+Thus, the expenditure under the investment programme will not increase the central government borrowing requirement during the government term.

 Government taxation policy will seek to boost the purchasing power of households, improve incentives for working, and strengthen conditions for economic growth.
-Taxation policy will encourage work and self-employment, and support domestic ownership.
-The Government will avoid discretionary measures that increase the overall tax rate.
+The Government’s taxation policy will encourage work and self-employment, and support domestic ownership.
+The total tax rate will not be increased by Government decisions.

 The Government takes seriously the risks to central government finances associated with guarantee commitments.
 The process of evaluating and granting central government guarantees will be developed to take risk more comprehensively into account and, as a rule, an appropriate guarantee fee will always be charged for guarantees.

-The Government’s fiscal and structural policy objectives and measures are decided and reported on annually in the General Government Fiscal Plan and in budget proposals, which are based on the independent economic forecast of the Economics Department.
-The General Government Fiscal Plan also includes the Stability Programme to be submitted to the European Commission.
+The Government’s fiscal and structural policy objectives and measures are decided and reported on annually in the General Government Fiscal Plan and in budget proposals, which are based on the independent economic forecast of the Ministry of Finance's Economics Department.
+The Government's fiscal and structural policy objectives and measures are also reported to the European Commission.
+The first fiscal-structural plan under the EU’s reformed fiscal rules will be prepared in the autumn of 2024 and subsequently at the beginning of every government term.
 In addition, the Government’s budget proposal is reported to the European Commission.
 The European Commission examines in advance and monitors Member States’ fiscal policies within the framework of the European Semester.

 Central government debt.